EECE3093C/team-project-undefined-backEnd-/README.md

 **What problem does it solve?**

 This would help eliminate the need to have different wishlists across multiple websites.
 It will all be located in one place where all a user needs to do is login to their account to see one list.
-It also eliminates the stress of figuring out what to get someone for their wedding, birthday etc. You can just take a look at the persons wishlist and et them a meaningful gift that will be of use to them.
+It also eliminates the stress of figuring out what to get someone for their wedding, birthday etc. You can just take a look at the persons wishlist and get them a meaningful gift that will be of use to them.

 **What alternatives are available, who are your competitors?**